jwardsmith/Blue-Team-Scripts/Incident Response/SPL Cheat Sheet.md

 ### Geostats

-- Display geographic data and summarise the data on maps
+- Display geographic data and summarise the data on a map

 ```
 index=web src_ip=* | iplocation src_ip | geostats count by Country